amcow/dev-documentation/home/navigation.md

 The cache is updated through the menu manager when the menu is changed.

-This existing hub has an implementation of this dynamic menu; We will migrate and improve on it.
+The existing hub has an implementation of this dynamic menu; We will migrate and improve on it.